We aim for...

 Unemployed / Significantly underestimated *

-A survey of people on the autism spectrum
+A survey of people with ASD

 about 66 %